Qworg/DRMax/README.md

+Requirements:
+Kivy 1.8
+Python 3.3

-An extremely basic solver for "best class combos".
+A basic solver for "best class combos".

-You'll have to change the code to put in your restrictions, etc.

-I may clean this up if it gets used.
+Be sure to select your strain first.

+Apologies for the current slowness.

 Pull requests welcome.